 Invoice Scanning With Intelligent Data Capture GuideInvoice Scanning With Intelligent Data Capture Guide http://echovera.ca/wp-content/themes/corpus/images/empty/thumbnail.jpg 150 150 Tim Robertson Tim Robertson http://0.gravatar.com/avatar/6847ba38495b3996e0bdf3a15c015e0c?s=96&d=mm&r=g

-With the plethora of options around this burning issue, it’s easy to get confused.
+With the plethora of invoice scanning options around this important issue, it’s easy to get confused.
 Even the different file formats are treated differently, so it’s a good idea to understand which technologies do what, exactly.
 Let’s start with the bigger picture.

-Overall, here are issues growing organizations with large invoice volumes are dealing with:
+Overall, here are the issues growing organizations with large invoice volumes are dealing with:

 - Emailed invoices are received electronically, printed out and then keyed in manually (time consuming and resource intensive)

-- Many companies may have some OCR software, but often it is outdated or has integration issues.
-Older OCR software often requires a lot of manual effort (manual field mapping, as an example)
+- Many companies have some OCR software, but often it is outdated or has integration issues.
+Older OCR software requires a lot of manual effort (such as manual field mapping)

-- PayStream talks about “efficient invoices” in the report, meaning invoices that arrive for processing through EDI or a solution portal.
-The vast majority of invoices are not received this way, however, as suppliers are sending emailed and/or paper format invoices to their customers instead
+- The PayStream report talks about efficient invoices, which are invoices that arrive for processing through EDI or a solution portal.
+The vast majority of invoices are not delivered this way, however, as most suppliers are sending emailed and/or paper format invoices to their customers

 Five Ways To Process An Invoice in 2018